nedbat/coveragepy/README.txt

 code analysis tools and tracing hooks provided in the Python standard library to determine which lines are executable, and which have been executed.

-For more information, see http://nedbatchelder.com/code/modules/coverage.html The code is hosted at http://bitbucket.org/ned/coveragepy
+For more information, see http://nedbatchelder.com/code/coverage

+Code repo and issue tracking are at http://bitbucket.org/ned/coveragepy